Diversity, Equity, Inclusion, and Antiracism

 Elements of Our Shared Commitment

-Given that structural and systemic racism and the discrimination and oppression that are perpetuated through those systems result in negative mental health outcomes, it is our charge to continue to strengthen our approaches and programs to bring equity to mental health, to help schools address how marginalization, bias, discrimination, and systemic racism show up in schools negatively impacting student mental health, and to continually strengthen JED as an organization committed to diversity, equity, inclusion and antiracism.
+Given that structural and systemic racism and the discrimination and oppression that are perpetuated through those systems result in negative mental health outcomes, it is our charge to continue to strengthen our approaches and programs to bring equity to mental health and suicide prevention.
+We will help schools address how marginalization, bias, discrimination, and systemic racism show up in schools negatively impacting student mental health, and to continually strengthen JED as an organization committed to diversity, equity, inclusion, and anti-racism.

-We recruit, hire, and retain the best and most talented individuals possible.
-We believe that a diverse team that represents the diversity of youth in the U.S. better equips JED to achieve our mission, and that staff members of all backgrounds who are provided the appropriate training and support can be successful and will produce excellent work in support of our mission.
+We strive to recruit, hire, and retain the best and most talented individuals possible.
+We are mindful and aware that teens and young adults we serve are diverse in all respects (including race, ethnicity, nationality, class, gender, age, sexual orientation, religion, disabilities, military service, and perspectives) and we will work towards having staff and consultants who reflect this diversity.
+We believe that a diverse team that represents the diversity of youth in the U.S. will result in a stronger organization that is better equipped to achieve our mission, and that staff members of all backgrounds who are provided the appropriate training and support can be successful and will produce excellent work in support of our mission.

 We strive to create an equitable and inclusive environment that is respectful and collaborative and encourages the representation of all groups and staff perspectives.
 We recognize that bringing together a diverse group of professionals brings various viewpoints and perspectives.
 We work under a belief that multiple perspectives, debate, and dialogue are helpful for finding the best outcomes to serve our mission.